jamescowens/Boxel-Demo/README.md

 A web browser should open up and look like this:

 But how do we login?
-We are going to need [docker-machine](https://github.com/docker/machine) to do this.
+We are going to need [docker-machine](https://github.com/docker/machine) to do this and a Docker host.

 ## Boxel